camunda-community-hub/camunda-8-monitor-exporters/README.md

 This project help to monitor this section.

 it will take every X seconds a photography on different tools, and on different item (process instance, variable) and calculate the delay.
-It will provide the tendance: does Operate retrieve the backlog?
+It will provide the tendency: does Operate retrieve the backlog?
 Or diverge?

 # Run as a project
 Run the command